Customize Consent Preferences

 See also: European Energy Secures Contract for 21.6-MW Wind Farm in Saarland, Germany

-ETIPWind emphasized the need for sustained R&I investments, projecting a requirement of €1.8bn in public funding between 2025 and 2027 to accelerate wind R&I initiatives.
+ETIPWind emphasized the need for sustained R&I investments, projecting a requirement of €1.8bn in public between 2025 and 2027 to accelerate wind R&I initiatives.

 To meet ambitious renewable energy targets for 2030, the report called for an annual installation of 30GW of capacity, necessitating proactive measures and strategic investments.